 What are you doing to prevent the spread of Asian carp?

 The Corps is committed to sustaining our water resources and protecting our natural treasures, our Great Lakes.The Corps is a member of the Asian Carp Regional Coordinating Committee, which is comprised of various federal and state agencies with niche roles and responsibilities within the group.
 The ACRCC's goal is to prevent sustainable populations of the invasive fish from establishing in our Great Lakes.
-The Corps supports this goal through a four-part strategy: operating electric barriers; studying the effectiveness of the barriers and making adjustments, as necessary; monitoring the waterways to determine abundance and location of the fish and continued study on environmental DNA; and a study looking at long-term prevention controls for the movement of several aquatic nuisance species of concern between the Great Lakes and Mississippi River basins via all potential aquatic pathways.
+The Corps supports this goal through a four-part strategy: operating electric barriers; studying the effectiveness of the barriers and making adjustments, as necessary; monitoring the waterways to determine abundance and location of the fish; and a study looking at long-term prevention controls for the movement of several aquatic nuisance species of concern between the Great Lakes and Mississippi River basins via all potential aquatic pathways (GLMRIS).

 Details about projects and programs being undertaken by ACRCC member organizations in the U.S. and Canada are outlined in the Asian Carp Control Strategy Framework document available on www.asiancarp.us.
 The frameworks are updated annually.